pylon/ex_flux/README.md

       ]
 ```

-Currently, there isn't a helper for defining series schema, but you can just use
-`Inflex.Point`s or regular elixir maps interchangably for now:
+To add points in a series, use `Inflex.Points` or regular elixir maps interchangeably.
+A helper for defining series schema is a [Near Term TODO](https://github.com/pylon/inflex#near-term-todos).

 ```elixir
 iex(1)> point = %{measurement: "series_name", fields: %{value: 1}, tags: %{}, timestamp: System.os_time(:nanosecond)}